lyft/atlantis/server/lyft/temporal/README.md

 This workflow emulates a typical deployment system where there exists a deployment queue for a single repository and each revision that needs to be deployed in order.
 The workflow iterates through that queue serially and runs the dry run steps (terraform init, plan).
 Approval is required to run the terraform apply operation.

+terraform data (plan files/archives) are kept locally and worker sessions are used to ensure that terraform activities within a given workflow are run on the same worker and therefore access the same data directory.

 ## Setup

 In order to run this workflow a temporal cluster needs to be running.
 I usually just run a local version of this: